plotly/plotly.py/doc/python/carpet-scatter.md

 ### Reference

-See [https://plotly.com/python/reference/scattercarpet/](reference/graph_objects/Scattercarpet.md) for more information and chart attribute options!
+See the [full reference for `go.Carpet Scatter`](reference/graph_objects/Scattercarpet.md) for more information and chart attribute options!